Advanced Text Processing and Data Manipulation with awk in Linux Environment

 In this example:

-These examples demonstrate how to use the awk command with the -W dump-functions option to display the available built-in functions and their signatures provided by awk, filter and analyze specific built-in functions and their signatures, extract and explore the documentation of specific built-in functions, and understand the functionalities provided by awk more effectively and efficiently, allowing you to utilize and leverage the built-in functions of awk more effectively in your awk scripts.
+, filter and analyze specific built-in functions and their signatures, extract and explore the documentation of specific built-in functions, and understand the functionalities provided by awk

 awk -W help

-The -W help option in the awk command provides a summary of available command-line options and their descriptions, helping you understand and utilize the various options and functionalities provided by awk more effectively.
+command provides a summary of available command-line options and their descriptions, helping you understand and utilize the various options and functionalities provided by awk

-Here are some advanced examples demonstrating the usage of awk with the -W help option:
+Here are some advanced examples demonstrating the usage of awk

 Example 1: Display Available Command-Line Options

-Suppose you want to display the available command-line options and their descriptions provided by awk:
+Suppose you want to display the available command-line options and their descriptions provided by awk

 1